The adrenal gland

 Gabor Linthorst, M.D., Ph.D. and Stephan Kemp, Ph.D.

-Adrenal glands are small triangular organs located on top of the kidneys.
-The adrenal gland consists of a medulla (the center of the gland) surrounded by the cortex.
+The adrenal glands are small triangular organs located above the kidneys.
+The adrenal gland consists of a medulla (the center of the gland) surrounded by a cortex.
 Epinephrine (adrenaline) and norepinephrine (noradrenaline) are produced by the medulla.
-The adrenal cortex is the source of a number of steroid hormones and is arranged as 3 major layers or zones, organized as concentric shells:
+The adrenal cortex is the source of a number of steroid hormones and is arranged in 3 major layers or zones, organized as concentric shells:

-The zona fasciculata and the zona reticularis are regulated by ACTH (Adreno Cortico Tropic Hormone), a hormone secreted by the pituitary gland.
-Excess or a deficiency of this hormone alters the structure and function of these zones: when ACTH is deficient they degenerate; when ACTH is present in excess, hyperplasia and hypertrophy of these zones occur.
-ACTH in turn is regulated by the hypothalamus and central nervous system (CNS) via neurotransmitters and corticotropin-releasing hormone (CRH) and arginine vasopressine (AVP).
+The zona fasciculata and the zona reticularis are regulated by ACTH (adrenocorticotropichormone), a hormone secreted by the pituitary gland.
+Excess or deficiency of this hormone alters the structure and function of these zones: when ACTH is deficient, they degenerate; when ACTH is excessive, hyperplasia and hypertrophy of these zones occur.
+ACTH, in turn, is regulated by the hypothalamus and the central nervous system (CNS) via neurotransmitters and corticotropin-releasing hormone (CRH) and arginine vasopressin (AVP).

 Biosynthesis of cortisol and adrenal androgens

-Synthesis of cortisol and the androgens begins with cholesterol.
-Plasma lipoproteins are the major source of adrenal cholesterol, though synthesis within the adrenal gland from acetate also occurs.
-Low-density lipoprotein (LDL) accounts for about 80% of cholesterol delivered to the adrenal gland.
-Cholesterol is stored as cholesterol-esters in the lipid droplets within the adrenocortical cells.
+The synthesis of cortisol and the androgens begins with cholesterol.
+Plasma lipoproteins are the major source of adrenal cholesterol, although synthesis from acetate also occurs within the adrenal gland.
+Low-density lipoprotein (LDL) accounts for approximately 80% of the cholesterol delivered to the adrenal gland.
+Cholesterol is stored as cholesterol esters in the lipid droplets within the adrenocortical cells.

-The adrenal androgens dehydroepiandrosterone (DHEA), its sulfate ester DHEA-S and androstenedione have minimal intrinsic androgenic activity but are converted in the tissues of the body to the more potent androgens testosterone and dihydrotestosterone (male sex hormones) and to estrogens (female sex hormone).
-DHEA and DHEA-S are the most abundantly produced steroids by the adrenal cortex.
-DHEA and DHEA-S are readily interconvertible and will from now on be called DHEAs.
+The adrenal androgens dehydroepiandrosterone (DHEA), its sulfate ester DHEA-S, and androstenedione have minimal intrinsic androgenic activity but are converted in body tissues to the more potent androgens testosterone and dihydrotestosterone (male sex hormones) and estrogens (female sex hormones).
+DHEA and DHEA-S are the most abundant steroids produced by the adrenal cortex.
+DHEA and DHEA-S are easily interconvertible and will henceforth be referred to as DHEAs.

 Control of cortisol secretion

-Cortisol secretion is closely regulated by ACTH, and the plasma cortisol levels parallel those of ACTH.
+Cortisol secretion is tightly regulated by ACTH, and plasma cortisol levels parallel those of ACTH.
 There are 3 mechanisms of neuroendocrine control:

-Plasma ACTH and (subsequently) cortisol are secreted within minutes following the onset of stress and these responses abolish circadian periodicity if the stress is prolonged.
+Plasma ACTH and (subsequently) cortisol are secreted within minutes of the onset of stress, and these responses abolish circadian periodicity if the stress is prolonged.

 Control of adrenal androgen secretion

-DHEAs is the most abundantly produced steroid in men.
+DHEAs is the most abundant steroid produced in men.
 Under normal circumstances, DHEAs is secreted synchronously with cortisol in response to corticotropin-releasing hormone and ACTH.
-DHEAs concentration demonstrates only limited day-night variation due to its long circulating half-life and lower clearance.
+Due to its long circulating half-life and low clearance, the concentration of DHEAs shows little day-night variation.

-In the human fetus the so-called fetal zone of the adrenal cortex produces DHEA(S) in high quantities and cortisol production only starts at the end of pregnancy.
+In the human fetus, the so-called fetal zone of the adrenal cortex produces high levels of DHEA(S), and cortisol production does not begin until the end of pregnancy.

-DHEA(S) displays a characteristic secretion pattern over a lifetime, with a surge during the prepubertal period (adrenarche, ~6 years), reaching a maximum at 25-35 years of age followed by a continuous decline to steadily low levels with advancing age (adrenopause).
+DHEA(S) shows a characteristic lifelong secretion pattern, with an increase during the prepubertal period (adrenarche, ~6 years), reaching a maximum at 25-35 years of age, followed by a continuous decline to steadily low levels with advancing age (adrenopause).

 Circulation of cortisol and adrenal androgens

-Cortisol and adrenal androgens are secreted into the blood in an unbound state; however, these hormones bind to plasma proteins upon entering the circulation.
-Cortisol binds mainly to corticosteroid-binding globulin (CBG) and to a lesser extent to albumin, whereas the androgens bind mainly to albumin.
-Under basal conditions, about 10% of the circulating cortisol is free, approximately 75% is bound to CBG and the remainder to albumin.
+Cortisol and adrenal androgens are secreted into the blood in an unbound state; however, these hormones bind to plasma proteins as they enter the circulation.
+Cortisol binds primarily to corticosteroid-binding globulin (CBG) and to a lesser extent to albumin, whereas the androgens bind primarily to albumin.
+Under basal conditions, approximately 10% of circulating cortisol is free, approximately 75% is bound to CBG, and the remainder is bound to albumin.

 Bound steroids are biologically inactive; the unbound or free fraction is active.